substratusai/substratusai.github.io/README.md

 A lot of the documents on this website are generated from Jupyter Notebooks.
 This allows for testing documentation.

-To edit the files, start a local Jupyter Lab instance.
+To edit the notebook files, you can either start a notebook (see below) or use VSCode which can edit notebooks directly.

 ```
 npm run notebook